nickstenning/honcho/doc/export.rst

         },
     )

-After installed, the format supporting by the new exporting implementation can be discovered by the ``honcho export`` command.
+After installing the package, the new export format will be shown by the ``honcho export`` command.

 .. _`entry points mechanism`: https://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins